 At least 2,500 people were evacuated from their homes in the La Plata area, which is about 37 miles (60 kilometers) southeast of Argentina's capital.

-National Planning Minister Julio de Vido said about 280,000 people remain without power in the city and surrounding province of Buenos Aires, where most Argentines live.
+National Planning Minister Julio de Vido said about 280,000 people remained without power in the city and surrounding province of Buenos Aires, where most Argentines live.
 "Our job is focused on restoring service, but we're going to wait until the equipment dries to guarantee the safety of the electricity workers, because we don't want any deaths," De Vido said.

 Many of the evacuees slept in their cars overnight.
 Transportation and business of all kinds in the city were at a standstill.